DanteASC4/toomanycharts/IAMTHEDUCK.md

 I go check it out, lo' and behold - someone with quite a similar idea to me!
 Though this package had not been updated in about 7 years.

 Alright then I'll go "minicharts" nope, also taken, same idea as well!
 Haha the odds!
 This time though it's 8 years ago.
-Ok surely "justcharts" will be available...
+Ok surely "toomanycharts" will be available...
 Nope!
 Also taken, this time 8 months ago, though this one has no README or repo linked which is interesting.

-I even partially committed to "justcharts" before realizing, I thought for sure that one would be available, 😆 you know what, I'm thinking I'll go with "toomanycharts".
+I even partially committed to "toomanycharts" before realizing, I thought for sure that one would be available, 😆 you know what, I'm thinking I'll go with "toomanycharts".
 In the spirit of things, this one isn't taken either.

 If I get a message saying someone has "too-manycharts" when I try to publish under that I'll explode.